apoorvam1/LeetCode/Concepts/System Design/Approach.md

 **II.Draw Diagram**

 First draw a diagram with components in mind.
-Then start visiting them and map componets with software solution. ex:Communication Channel - REST/RPC, Dat Storage - SQL Server or NoSQL server, File Server or Object Store etc.
+Then start visiting them and map componets with software solution.
+ex: Communication Channel - REST/RPC, Dat Storage - SQL Server or NoSQL server, File Server or Object Store etc.

 **III.
 Define details of components and Interaction between the components**

 1. If there is a web server, does it need a reverse proxy?
-2. If there is table give an approx schema
+2. If there is table, give an approx schema

 **IV.
 Scale the design**
 1. Load balancer